 - Rider weight usually determines the position at which the spring preload should be set.
 However, this may vary with riding style.
 With a little experimentation, each rider can find a preferred setup.
 These adjustments are easy to make, involve very little time or effort, and greatly affect the ride. - In deep snow, a new rail slide will offer improved performance over worn rail slide.
 It can also improve top speed. - When riding on ice or hard-packed snow, adding a set of bogie wheels to the rail may enhance the machine's performance.
-Bogie wheel kits are available from your dealer. - Polaris offers track kits for improved flotation in deep snow.
+Bogie wheel kits are available from your dealer. - POLARIS offers track kits for improved flotation in deep snow.
 See your dealer for assistance.

 Tip: Keep the suspension pivot points lubricated.
 This will reduce moisture and rust build-up and ensure proper function of the suspension components.
 Grease rear suspension pivots before adjusting the rear suspension.
-Refer to Suspension Maintenance beginning on page 94.
+Refer to the Pre-Ride Suspension Inspection on page 45.